 1T coarse sea salt

 Let sit for 30 minutes (no lid).

 Add lid and bring to boil on high heat.
 Once boiling, lower heat to keep it at a low simmer.
-We let it simmer 12-18 hours.
-(May need to add more water towards the end to keep it full.)
+We let it simmer 18 hours or so.
+(May need to add more water periodically to keep it full.)

 Allow it to cool for a bit.
 Strain it.
 What’s left is a beautiful, healthy, broth! 🙂

-We place the broth in large bowls with lids & let them sit a day in the fridge.
-The next day, it’s easy to remove the fat layer & begin pressure canning the broth.
+We place the broth in large bowls with lids & let them sit a day or two in the fridge.
+By then, the fat has solidified on top, and it’s easy to remove the fat layer & begin pressure canning the broth.

 6-30-12 canned 41 quarts